 FOR IMMEDIATE RELEASE: December 21, 2009

-SCHUMER, GILLIBRAND, TONKO ANNOUNCE FINAL CONGRESSIONAL PASSAGE FOR $6.4 MILLION FOR WATERVLIET ARSENAL
+SCHUMER, GILLIBRAND, MURPHY, TONKO ANNOUNCE FINAL CONGRESSIONAL PASSAGE OF $2 MILLION FOR SUNY COBLESKILL

-The Appropriations Bill for the Department of Defense passed the House last week and passed the Senate this weekend.
-The legislation will now be sent to the President for signature.
+The Appropriations Bill for the Department of Defense was passed by the House last week and by the Senate this weekend.
+The legislation will now be sent to the President for his signature.